Heartland Community College: Campus

-Transportation

-The main campus of Heartland Community College is served by Connect Transit.
-The Yellow route provides bus service between campus, uptown Normal, and other destinations.

 Sports

 Heartland's sports teams are known as the Hawks.
 The Hawks compete in soccer (men's and women's), baseball, and softball.
 The Hawks joined the Mid-West Athletic Conference (MWAC) as part of the National Junior College Athletic Association (NJCAA).

 Nate Metzger - current associate head baseball coach at Wright State University.
 Metzger was named the first director of athletics and head baseball coach at Heartland Community College, building the athletic department and baseball program from the ground up (2006–2016).
 Metzger was a four-time NJCCA Region Coach of the Year assisting 124 of 138 student-athletes continue their baseball and academic careers at four-year universities, with 25 players moving on to professional baseball and 89 going on to Division I programs.

 Heartland posted a 414–106 record with a .800 winning percentage and averaged 46 wins per year under Metzger, while being nationally ranked each year and reaching the NJCAA Division II World Series three times, including a third-place finish in 2012 and a fourth-place finish in 2013.
 The Hawks held a #1 national ranking in 2011, 2012, and 2013.